twilio-labs/plugin-flex-realtime-stats-dashboard/README.md

 # use

 This plugin can be used with either
 (a) A custom backend solution written in node.js that supports a websocket with authentication - this design is suitable for production but relies on the provided backend being available

 (b) twilio functions and twilio sync - this has scalability limitations and without an external scheduler can't ensure changes to dashbaord as tasks age - this is not suitable for produciton without an external scheduler instead of task router event call back

-#Setting up with a custom backend
+# Setting up with a custom backend (recommended)

 1. Create backend system by following the instructions provided [here](https://github.com/jhunter-twilio/twilio-flex-sample-backend/blob/master/README.md)
 2. Create a clone of this repository and update